Virginia–Highland Summerfest: History

+In 1999 Creative Loafing Atlanta voted Summerfest Atlanta's Best Neighborhood Festival.

 In 2000, a spat among organizers and a shakeup in the organizing committee made local headlines, but nonetheless Summerfest did continue as usual in 2001.

 In 2008 Summerfest celebrated its 25th anniversary.

 In 2009 the festival was second only to the Inman Park festival for the Creative Loafing accolade of Best Neighborhood Festival.